blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 ## Decision Drivers / Criteria <!-- optional -->

-1. Must support languages which we plan to use in this monorepo: Typescript and Javascript
+1. Must support languages and technologies which we plan to use in this monorepo: Javascript, Typescript, Web Components
 2. The password assistant project will be relatively small, so we don't need a tool built for large monorepos.
 It should not be cumbersome to use the tool with a small monorepo.